 There are advantages and disadvantages to both designs, so it’s an important consideration you will need to make based on your sleeping style and specific conditions you will use the sleeping bag in most often.

 Generally speaking, investment in a higher-end sleeping bag means increased insulation ratings, higher down fill-power, and better weatherproofing.
 However, there are times when a higher retail price is connected to a particular manufacturer's brand name or market dominance.

 Some economy-priced sleeping bags deliver the same level of performance as their more recognizable counterparts, and some higher-end sleeping bags do not hold up well under real-life conditions.

-We mention retail prices as a consideration for consumers, but we still emphasize performance over cost when it comes to our rankings.
+While price will always be a consideration, we still emphasize performance over cost when it comes to choosing the best sleeping bag.

 Sleeping bags are designed to protect users from most weather elements, such as rain, snow, and ground moisture.

 However, they are not designed to address many other issues campers face, such as rocks, hard terrain, and insect invasions.

 There are several ways to enhance the performance of a sleeping bag without creating hassles or major expenses.

 Here are some ideas for maximizing the effectiveness of a typical sleeping bag.